Neko-Box-Coder/ModC/mkdocs/docs/Spec.md

     }
 }
 ```
+-->

-However, it won't stop the user from doing this:
+It won't stop the user from doing this:
 ```modc
 {
     defer *Node nodePtr = CreateNode();